 The Instrument Training and Support Program was launched in 2006 and is designed to assist instrumental music programs in San Francisco's public middle and high schools.
-During the 2011-2012 Centennial Season, the SFS expanded the scope of this important program and support every orchestra and band in SF's public middle and high schools.
-Through the ITS program, the Symphony provides the services of professional musicians as clinicians and coaches for students of all levels, as requested by the school music teacher.
+During the 2011-2012 Centennial Season, the SFS expanded the scope of this important program, which now supports every orchestra and band in SF's public middle and high schools.
+Through the IT&S program, the Symphony provides the services of professional musicians as clinicians and coaches for students of all levels, as requested by the school music teacher.
 The teaching artists lead orchestra and band students in group coaching sessions, sectionals, or master classes, and consult with school music teachers on student diagnostics and achievement.
-Since inception, approximately 4,000 students have been served directly at their schools with coaching by professional musicians.
-The program also provides resources and supplies such as instruments, strings, bows, mouthpieces, music stands, and sheet music, and provides for instrument repairs.
+The program also provides resources and supplies including instruments, strings, bows, mouthpieces, music stands, sheet music, and instrument repairs.
 An additional aspect of the program allows students and their parents to attend selected SFS concerts as an extension of their music studies.
-To date, more than 12,000 students have received free tickets to attend San Francisco Symphony performances.
-The Instrument Training and Support Program is provided to schools free-of-charge.
+The Instrument Training and Support Program serves approximately 4,000 students each year, and is provided to schools free-of-charge.